CONDUITS Online Quick Reference

 Ordering

 To place an order for telecom service, a work order contact must submit the request using the CONDUITS Online Order Form, which can be accessed from the CONDUITS Online Login Page (above the login field).
 To ensure that your order is processed quickly and efficiently, please use the online form as orders submitted by e-mail or phone will not be processed.
-Please use the use the CONDUITS Online Order Form Tutorials for assistance filling out the online form.

 Requests that require a technician to visit your site (such as phone activations or moves) are completed on a five business day turn-around, unless otherwise specified.
 Orders can be completed faster, but extra rush charges will be applied.